kenjaninja/python-ibmdb/install.md

 	# configure following variable.
 IGNORE OTHERWISE.
 	# export DB2_MACS=$IBM_DB_HOME.XXXX
 	```
-1. To validate python install, run `python3 -V`.
+1. To validate your python install, run `python3 -V`.
 Should return `Python 3.8.3` or greater.
 1. Unless you are a sysprog, you will likely not have authority to install packages globally, so consider creating a python virtual environment:
 	```sh
 	python3 -m venv $HOME/ibm_python_venv